TUDelft-SPC-Lab/midge-code/README.md

 ### Audio

 Audio can be recorded in either stereo o mono.
 The files saved to the SD cards are raw audio files, 16 bit signed PCM.
-Name of the file indicates the parameters used for recording with the general pattern looking like `[0|1]MIC[HI|LO][audio recording #]`:
+The name of the file indicates the parameters used for recording with the general pattern looking like `[0|1]MIC[HI|LO][audio recording #]`:

 - Name start: